 A Medical Director whose knowledge and expertise have made significant contributions to the quality of prehospital care in North Dakota is a desired nominee for this award.
 The intent of the Medical Director of the Year Award is to recognize an EMS Medical Director who has contributed to the provision, development and improvement of prehospital care and EMS education in their communities.

 The North Dakota EMS Provider of the Year is an individual who has selflessly devoted a tremendous amount of personal time to the local and state provision, development and improvement of prehospital care, as well as EMS education in their community.
-The nominee must be a current member of the North Dakota EMS Association and will represent North Dakota at the Stars of Life Celebration in Washington, D.C.
+The nominee must be a current member of the North Dakota EMS Association.

 The Honoring Our Own-Table of Honor is a moving ceremony paying tribute and respect to those volunteer and career EMS, Fire and Law Enforcement personnel who are no longer with us.
 If you know of someone who has passed away in the last ten years and was part of our family please help us honor them.
 Please note that their death does not have to be in the line of duty to be featured in this presentation.